Spiders as Pets: A Beginner’s Guide to Spider-Keeping

 The second warning your spider will give you, if it is getting really peed off at you, is that it will rear up and expose its fangs.
 When it does this it is saying back off, dude or I will bite you, so you had better back off dude or it will.

 None of my spiders have ever reared up like this, but I am aware of what it means if they do.
 If you are considering keeping a pet spider you need to be aware of it too.
 If your spider is happy to come onto your hand, as is often the case – especially with chilies—then just put your hand in front of it and use your other hand to encourage it to step into your palm.

-A word of caution: A spider’s body is very fragile.
+A spider’s body is very fragile.
 Even a little fall of a few feet can kill it, so try to keep your hand above a table or the floor, anything at all, just make sure that if you do drop your spider you do not drop it far.
 Nobody likes to watch a pet die.